Skip to main content

 Network Settings

 Select Public to auto-assign public IP addresses to the instances.
+Scroll Down to continue.

 Select New disk to allow users to add a new disk during instance creation.
+Scroll down to continue.

 Compatible and Incompatible Settings

-If the default image is not locked, use the Compatible images and Incompatible images dropdowns to specify allowed and disallowed images (operating systems) for this service.
+If the default image is not locked, use the Compatible images and Incompatible images drop-downs to specify allowed and disallowed images (operating systems) for this service.